Skip to main content

 Boot collar inspection

-Cracked EPDM boot collar with visible separation from the vent pipe — active leak pathway.
+Cracked EPDM boot collar with visible separation from the vent pipe, an active leak pathway.

 Close-up of cracked rubber boot collar with water damage stains on surrounding roof shingles